 The John Marshall Courtroom in downtown Richmond, Virginia recently went through an architectural renovation.
 The finished space looked great, but no one had considered the sound problems that would arise from the renovation.

 A holding cell was built out adjacent to the courtroom during renovation.
 Every time someone in the cell flushed the toilet, those in the courtroom could hear the noise.
 As one might imagine, the flushing sounds were very distracting to the judge and the officers of the court.
 After state officials consulted with an acoustical engineer, they brought in Acoustical Solutions to “flush” out the noise.

-Next, Acoustical Solutions addressed the airborne noise by installing Audioseal® Sound Barrier, a mass loaded vinyl weighing one pound per square foot, inside the shared wall separating the courtroom from the holding cell.
+Next, Acoustical Solutions addressed the airborne noise by installing AudioSeal® Mass Loaded Vinyl (MLV) Soundproofing Barrier, a product weighing one pound per square foot, inside the shared wall separating the courtroom from the holding cell.

 Acoustic Door Seal Kits were then added to the holding cell door to reduce the sound leaking out from around it.
 A 1% opening can let through 50% of the noise, so a tight seal is essential.
 Sonex® Contour Ceiling Tiles were also added to the cell to lower the reverberant noise.